-On the other hand, joint implementation through PSE is also seen as an enabler of inclusiveness, i.e. securing the involvement of all EU member states in the implementation of EU external programmes.
+On the other hand, use of PSE from EU member states in jointly implemented programmes and projects is also seen as an enabler of inclusiveness.
 PSE is seen as a good opportunity because it can offer lighter ways of engaging, as compared with stand-alone technical assistance, that require less resources and are swifter to operationalise such as under TAIEX.
-A further reason is that PSE aligns with the international experience and political interest of certain member states - those such as

-Spain with a long history of supplying PSE, or those such as Romania, Croatia and Lithuania, who have invested more in international cooperation fairly recently (Schneider and Illan 2020).13
+A further reason is that PSE aligns with the international experience and political interest of certain member states - those such as Spain with a long history of supplying PSE, or those such as Romania, Croatia and Lithuania, who have invested more in international cooperation fairly recently (Schneider and Illan 2020).
+13

 At the same time, smaller EU member states and their bilateral agencies in particular struggle to 'get their foot in the door of big projects'.
 This may be due to a lack of information and capacities or a lack of their representation in those countries in which EU joint programming or implementation takes place.
 In some cases, cumbersome administrative procedures are a bottleneck (Jones et al. 2019).
 Enhanced participation could come through greater flexibility, for example, by creating opportunities to engage in certain priority or thematic areas and/or larger EU projects where these member states' expertise is of added value.
 A number of member states' development cooperation agencies have a track record of joint implementation through consortia.
 These have been a practical way of working collaboratively.
-For some member states, they may currently be the only feasible option for participating in EU projects (Jones forthcoming).
+For some member states, they may currently be the only feasible option for participating in EU projects (Jones 2021).